 In addition, the Hague Convention is not universal and custody orders of countries that are not parties to this treaty are not within the scope of these provisions.
 If your child is the subject of a court order of a non-Hague country and is being detained by the other parent in Arizona, other procedures may be available to attempt to secure enforcement.
 The Uniform Child Custody Jurisdiction and Enforcement Act may be another useful tool.

 An attorney must be ready to file a Hague Convention application and institute or defend a Hague Convention lawsuit on extremely short notice.
-Prompt action may be critical.
+Prompt action may be critical (we can help).
 The Convention specifically requires that hearings be conducted expeditiously.
 Indeed, it is recommended that Hague Convention cases be completely concluded within six weeks.
 A Hague Convention case can theoretically be instituted more than a year after the abduction but a defense or exception will then arise if the child has become settled in the new environment.
 In practice, the longer a child is in a new place the more likely it is that a court will be reluctant to send the child away to the former country of habitual residence.

 Fast action by the left-behind parent is also necessary to help prevent a claim that the parent has acquiesced in the child’s relocation and to help to bolster a claim that the left-behind parent consented to the taking or retention in the first place.

 Clients must move quickly to obtain the documents needed to file the initial application and then to collect the documents needed for the hearing.
 They should normally be asked to prepare a detailed family history and to assist the attorney to develop evidence as rapidly as possible.

 If your child is under the age of 16 and is being detained in Arizona by the other parent in violation of a valid court order from another country, contact Victor Garnice immediately to assess your situation and learn what options may be available to you to proceed.